phonghuule/Real-Time-Clickstream-Anomaly-Detection-Kinesis-Analytics/README.md

 [Streaming ingest and stream processing](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/streaming-data-processing.html) is one of the scenarios in the [Well-Architected Framework Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html)

 We highly recommend you to deep dive the [Well-Architected Data Analytics Lens](https://docs.aws.amazon.com/wellarchitected/latest/analytics-lens/analytics-lens.html) to understand the pros and cons of decisions while building analytics systems and workloads on AWS.

+## Survey
+Let us know what you thought of this session and how we can improve the presentation experience for you in the future by completing this [event session poll](https://amazonmr.au1.qualtrics.com/jfe/form/SV_1U4cxprfqLngWGy?Session=HOL04).
+Participants who complete the surveys from AWS Innovate Online Conference will receive a gift code for USD25 in AWS credits1, 2 & 3.
+AWS credits will be sent via email by September 29, 2023.
+Note: Only registrants of AWS Innovate Online Conference who complete the surveys will receive a gift code for USD25 in AWS credits via email.

+<sup>1</sup>AWS Promotional Credits Terms and conditions apply: https://aws.amazon.com/awscredits/

+<sup>2</sup>Limited to 1 x USD25 AWS credits per participant.

+<sup>3</sup>Participants will be required to provide their business email addresses to receive the gift code for AWS credits.